Mixtera: A Data Plane for Foundation Model Training: Introduction

-Today, there is no open-source system that automatically manages vast amounts of training data based on fine-grained characteristics.
-Implementing data filtering and subsequent mixing requires users to manually keep track of metadata.
-At least in the open-source world, this is typically done as part of the directory structure of the filesystem, e.g., there is one subdirectory per source dataset, and then we sample from each directory (\Crefwl{fig:intro-worklfow}{a}).
+Model developers currently lack an open-source solution to efficiently manage and declaratively query vast amounts of training data based on the characteristics of individual data elements.
+This reflects our experience working with ML researchers as part of a large-scale initiative developing open-source LLMs and our conversations with industry teams.
+Implementing data filtering and subsequent mixing requires today's model developers to manually keep track of metadata.
+At least in the open-source world, developers typically implement this as part of the directory structure of the filesystem, e.g., developers create one subdirectory per source dataset and then sample from each directory (\Cref{fig:intro-worklfow:a}).
 This approach is limited because each data sample has multiple properties that can be used to determine whether it should be used for training.
 Filesystems fundamentally do not offer the right interface for managing training data and mixing, as they do not provide declarative query interfaces or a native way to track which model was trained on what data.
-Running a data processing job to fully materialize the mixed training set for each training run has lots of overhead and leads to data duplication.
-A streaming-oriented approach that selects, tokenizes, and mixes data on the fly provides much more flexibility and eases experimentation.
-Utilizing a full-fledged DBMS for tracking data properties would burden ML engineers with complexities such as database administration, schema design, and performance tuning.
-We need a lightweight data plane that enables users to declaratively query and mix data based on arbitrary properties, independent of the filesystem structure, and to adjust this mixture dynamically.
+Running an offline data processing job with frameworks like Apache Beam or Spark to fully materialize the mixed training set for each training run makes it difficult to quickly iterate on different mixtures during the exploration phase and leads to data duplication, increasing storage costs.
+While databases offer a declarative query interface, using a fully-fledged DBMS to track data properties would burden ML engineers with database administration, schema design, and database performance tuning.
+Having a simple read-only SQLite table at each training client might seem like a straightforward solution, but it cannot dynamically adjust data mixtures and it does not interface with training frameworks like Torchtitan~\cite{Liang2024Torchtitan}.
+We need a flexible data plane that lets users easily find and combine data based on any characteristic they choose, without being restricted by how files are organized.
+This system should also allow users to change the data mixture on the fly and work seamlessly with current training frameworks.